-Previously a consultant to the world-famous finishing school, Lucie Clayton, Alexandra brings over thirty years of experience in etiquette, protocol and event planning and began her career in the Royal Household of Her Majesty The Queen.
+Previously a consultant to the world-famous finishing school, Lucie Clayton, Alexandra brings over thirty years of experience in etiquette, protocol and event planning and began her career in the Royal Household of Her Majesty Queen Elizabeth II.

 Alexandra enhanced her entertaining and social skills development knowledge working latterly for other members of the Royal Family and on several well-known charitable committees before founding The English Manner in 2001.